shaunlowis/satNET/README.md

 # satNET
-For code development in relation to
+For code development in relation to the satNET model.

-This is a test to see if [the documentation link](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax) works
+For all code development: Use [nbdev](https://github.com/fastai/nbdev) and jupyter notebooks and python files for utility functions.

+[Here](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax) are tips on formatting github pages.